crazyleg/RL-banana-world/lab_journal.md

 # Log of experiments

-### Git commit - "Naive" solution - logs/experiment1
+### 9b8f5d8 - "Naive" solution - logs/experiment1
-Based on a priori knowledge I took default solution from lunar lander and used it here, adjusting eps_decay to 0.98 in roder to see  very fast learing with potentially impaired max score.
+Idea: Based on a priori knowledge I took default solution from lunar lander and used it here, adjusting eps_decay to 0.98 in roder to see  very fast learing with potentially impaired max score.

 problem solved - yes
 episode solved - 310